 - Top with the remaining salsa verde and cheese.
 Bake for 25 to 35 minutes, until sauce is bubbling and the cheese is lightly golden.

 - Let the enchiladas cool for about 5 minutes.
 Whisk the sour cream and water together to make a drizzly sour cream sauce.
 Drizzle it back and forth over the enchiladas, then top them with cilantro and red onion.
 Serve.

 Make it gluten free: Use certified gluten-free corn tortillas.

 Make it dairy free/vegan: Omit the cheese.
-Stir a scant 1 cup vegan sour cream (recipe available in my cookbook) into the filling, reserving a few tablespoons for drizzling on top.
+Stir a scant 1 cup vegan sour cream into the filling, reserving a few tablespoons for drizzling on top.
 Once baked, thin the vegan sour cream with a little extra water to make it extra-drizzly and drizzle it on top as shown.